alessandrojean/tankobon/README.md

 ### Running through Docker

-The nightly images are available in [GitHub Packages].
+The nightly images are available in [Docker Hub] and [GitHub Packages].
 You can run manually by using the `docker` command or by using [Docker Compose].

 <details>
   <summary>Command-line instructions</summary>